No Animal Left Behind

-Each year, at least 1 billion live poultry and 37 million live cattle, pigs, sheep, goats and equines are transported over long distances within the EU and to third countries.
+Billions of live animals are transported long distances within the EU and to third countries.

 Many are born in inhumane circumstances, socialised poorly and transported great distances, often at the risk of disease.
-Once purchased, often online, their unsuspecting owners are regularly left heartbroken when things go wrong
+Once purchased, often online, their unsuspecting owners are regularly left heartbroken when things go wrong.